monyarm/NovelVM/README.md

 #### 7.8.5) Compressing MONSTER.SOU with Ogg Vorbis

-As above, but ScummVM must be compiled with OGG support.
+As above, but NovelVM must be compiled with OGG support.
 Run:

     compress_scumm_sou --vorbis monster.sou